 BOI (Beneficial Ownership Information) Reports

-- Who: Each individual who (i) directly or indirectly exercises substantial control (managers); (ii) owns or controls 25% or more of the ownership interests of a Reporting Company; or (iii) is responsible for filing or directing the filing of the of the LLC’s organization or authorization documents in New York.
+- Who: Each individual who (i) directly or indirectly exercises substantial control (managers); (ii) owns or controls 25% or more of the ownership interests of a Reporting Company; or (iii) is responsible for filing or directing the filing of the of the Reporting Company’s organization or authorization documents in New York.

-- What: (1) full legal name; (2) date of birth; (3) current home or business street address; and (4) a unique identifying number from an acceptable identification document (ex: US driver’s license or US or foreign passport)
+- What: (1) full legal name; (2) date of birth; (3) current home or business street address; and (4) a unique identifying number from an acceptable identification document (ex: US driver’s license or US or foreign passport).

 - When: Beneficial ownership reports must occur: